2014 pro-Russian unrest in Ukraine: Attacks on journalists

-There were a number of attacks on members of the press by members of the separatists in Donetsk.
+Separatists of the Donetsk region undertook numerous attacks on press members.
 On 10 April, protesters outside the Donetsk RSA attacked Belarusian journalists for speaking the Belarusian language, and not Russian; Ukrainian journalists were forced to speak Russian to avoid angering pro-Russian protesters.
 According to Kyiv Post, they also attacked reporters from Russia Today, but RT did not carry the story.
 Days later on 12 April, a group of 150 people supported armed militants outside the police station in Sloviansk who were hostile to journalists, telling them to "go back to Kyiv."

-An unknown man set the car of the editor-in-chief of the News of Donbas on fire.
+An unknown man set the car of the editor-in-chief of the News of Donbas ablaze.
 The editor had been receiving anonymous threats from the separatists.
-On 19 April, the offices of local newspaper Pro Gorod in Torez, 80 km south-east of Donetsk, were set on fire.
+On 19 April, the offices of local newspaper Pro Gorod in Torez, 80 km southeast of Donetsk, were set on fire.

-Separatists torched the offices of the newspaper Provintsia in Kostiantynivka on 23 April, after previously harassing newspaper staff and labeling them members of the 'Right Sector movement'.
-Stepan Chirich, a Belarusian reporter with the Russian NTV channel disappeared in Dnipropetrovsk Oblast.
-Another journalist, Evgenii Gapich, a photographer for the Reporter newspaper from Ivano-Frankivsk disappeared in Horlivka, his whereabouts are unknown, but allegedly he has been held in detention by separatist forces in Sloviansk.
-Furthermore, Simon Ostrovsky, a journalist with Vice News, was captured by unidentified people in uniform in Sloviansk, and released after four days.
-British journalist Graham Phillips was taken captive by both the separatists, and the Ukrainian army.
+Separatists torched the offices of the newspaper Provintsia in Kostiantynivka on 23 April, after previously harassing newspaper staff and labeling them members of the 'Right Sector movement.'
+Stepan Chirich, a Belarusian reporter with the Russian NTV channel, disappeared in Dnipropetrovsk Oblast.
+Another journalist, Evgenii Gapich, a photographer for the Reporter newspaper from Ivano-Frankivsk, disappeared in Horlivka; his whereabouts are unknown, but allegedly he has been held in detention by separatist forces in Sloviansk.
+Furthermore, Simon Ostrovsky, a journalist with Vice News, was captured by unidentified people in uniform in Sloviansk and released after four days.
+British journalist Graham Phillips was taken captive by both the separatists and the Ukrainian army.

-A report by Human Rights Watch criticized the Ukrainian government for "the serial arrests of Russian journalists in Ukraine".
+A report by Human Rights Watch criticized the Ukrainian government for "the serial arrests of Russian journalists in Ukraine."